 In the second case, when the goods are transported to the factories or business for consumption then it is mandatory for the recipient factory or business generate an e-way bill.

 There are two stages that are involved in the export procedure.
 Let us see what are they

 Stage 1: In this stage the goods are transported from the exporter's warehouses or the location of business to the CFS or ICD.
 For the transportation purpose, the exporter has to generate an e-way bill

 Stage 2: The goods so transported from the exporter to CFS or ICD is transferred to the port or airport.
 This transfer of good is exempted from the provision of generation of an e-way bill.

-Moreover, there are some goods that are exempted from carrying an e-way bill even for exports and imports.
+Moreover, there are some goods that are exempted from carrying an e-way bill even for export and import under GST.
 Some of them are

 • Diesel, petrol, kerosene, lubricant oil for any Indian aircraft etc.

 • Wool, woollen cloth received as a gift from the red cross society.